smittytone/HighlighterSwift/README.md

 highlighter.theme.paraSpacing = 1.0
 ```

-A value of zero for `lineSpacing` is equivalent to single spacing. `paraSpacing` is the space in points added at the end of the paragraph — use `0.0` for no additional spacing (the default).
+A value of `0.0` for `lineSpacing` is equivalent to single spacing. `paraSpacing` is the space in points added at the end of the paragraph — use `0.0` for no additional spacing (the default).

 Both values must be non-negative.
-Negative values be replaced with default valyes: `0.0` in both cases.
+Negative values be replaced with the default values.

-**Note** These new values are applied to the instance’s `theme` property.
+**Note** As shown above, these new values are applied to the `Highlighter` instance’s `theme` property.

 You can set or change your preferred font later by using `setCodeFont()`, which takes an *NSFont* or *UIFont* instance configured for the font and text size you want, and is called on the *Highlighter* instance’s `theme` property: